+PROCEDURE:

-PROCEDURE: 43.1.1 RECEIVING, PROCESSING, AND INVESTIGATING COMPLAINTS OF CRIMINAL ACTIVITY
+43.1.1 RECEIVING, PROCESSING, AND INVESTIGATING COMPLAINTS OF CRIMINAL ACTIVITY

-- A. The Department may receive or initiate complaints of, drug, gang, solicitation for sexual acts, and organized crime activity in a variety of ways, including: telephone calls to communications, patrol, investigative or administrative personnel; mail; confidential informants; direct observation; and personal contact.
-All complaints shall be processed in a timely manner, using normal investigative routing methods. - B. Patrol officers shall be responsible for conducting a preliminary investigation of drugs, gang, solicitation for sexual acts, and organized crime activity when complaints are received through the communications center or directly observed.. - C. All preliminary reports on criminal activity are reviewed by the Investigative Services Captain or designee for followup investigation.
-The Investigative Services Captain routes cases involving drugs, gang, solicitation for sexual acts, and organized crime to a detective. - D. Follow-up investigations shall be conducted based upon an evaluation of the following: validity of the information received; criminal nature and relative importance of the reported problem; availability of leads, Departmental resources and techniques; and operational feasibility. - E. The Department shall maintain records of all complaints of criminal activity received.
+- A. The Department may receive or initiate complaints of, vice, drugs, and organized crime activity in a variety of ways, including but not limited to: telephone calls to communications, patrol, investigative or administrative personnel; mail; direct observation, social media or other electronic means; and personal contact.
+All complaints shall be processed in a timely manner, using normal investigative routing methods. - B. Patrol officers shall be responsible for conducting a preliminary investigation of vice, drugs, and organized crime activity when complaints are received through the communications center or directly observed. - C. All preliminary reports on criminal activity are reviewed by the Investigative Services Captain or designee for follow-up investigation.
+The Investigative Services Captain routes cases involving vice, drugs, and organized crime to a detective. - D. Follow-up investigations shall be conducted based upon an evaluation of the following: validity of the information received; criminal nature and relative importance of the reported problem; availability of leads, Departmental resources and techniques; and operational feasibility.

+- E. The Department shall maintain records of all complaints of criminal activity received.
 Information shall be recorded on one or more Departmental forms including, but not limited to: dispositions, incident reports, and memoranda.
-Tips, such as Crime Stoppers Tips, should generally not be included in reports or dispositions. - F. Cases involving active drug, organized crime, solicitation for sexual acts, and gang, investigations are confidential and shall not be released without approval from the Chief of Police.

-- G. When a crime is involved and an officer has taken action, an incident report with an assigned case number shall be used to record all pertinent information. u - H. The Investigative Services Captain or designee shall review unsubstantiated complaints of drug, gang, solicitation of sexual acts, or organized crime activity. - I. The Investigative Services Captain or designee shall be responsible for maintaining a record of information conveyed to, and received from, outside agencies.
+Tips, such as Crime Stoppers Tips, should generally not be included in reports or dispositions. - F. Cases involving active vice, drugs, and organized crime investigations are confidential and shall not be released without approval from the Chief of Police. - G. When a crime is involved and an officer has taken action, the officer shall document all pertinent information in an incident report. - H. The Investigative Services Captain or designee shall review unsubstantiated complaints of vice, drugs, or organized crime activity. - I. The Investigative Services Captain or designee shall be responsible for maintaining a record of information conveyed to, and received from, outside agencies.
 Information received from another agency shall be recorded, reviewed, and stored on the records management system.
 Dissemination to other Departmental components shall occur as needed.
-Such information may be exchanged through roll-call sessions, memoranda, electronically or personal briefings.
-Information provided to another agency should be noted in the incident report and include the following: nature of the information conveyed; agency and person receiving the information; name of the conveying officer; and date/time the information was conveyed. - J. The Investigative Services Captain shall inform the Chief of Police of all significant gang, solicitation of sexual acts, drug and organized crime cases.
+Such information may be exchanged through shift briefings, memoranda, electronically or individual briefings.
+Information provided to another agency should be noted in the incident report and include the following: nature of the information conveyed; agency and person receiving the information; name of the conveying officer; and date/time the information was conveyed. - J. The Investigative Services Captain shall inform the Chief of Police of all vice, drug and organized crime cases.
 Due to the sensitivity of these investigations the update may be verbal when necessary.
 In ongoing significant or long-term cases where an arrest has not been made, the Chief of Police shall be updated, as needed.